-Although they are less well equipped and armed than the Arleigh Burke Flight IIa and Flight III destroyers currently being manufactured across the Atlantic, they are nevertheless produced more than three times faster than the latter.
+Although they are less well equipped and armed than the Arleigh Burke Flight IIa and Flight III destroyers currently being manufactured across the Atlantic, they are nevertheless produced more than three times faster.
 In fact, within eight years, the Chinese fleet will field more large surface combatant units than the US Navy, and the gap will only widen beyond that.

-However, the most significant decision, to anticipate this unfavorable balance of power, is not based on the extension of the fleet of surface combatant units, a trajectory probably doomed to failure given the industrial, economic and demographic potential. from Beijing.
-It is based, on the contrary, on the construction of an asymmetrical naval balance of power with the Chinese Navy.
+But the most significant decision, to anticipate this balance of power, lies not only in the extension of the fleet of surface combatant units, a trajectory probably doomed to failure given the industrial, economic and demographic potential of Beijing , but by engaging in the construction of an asymmetrical naval balance of power with the Chinese navy.

-This refusal to respond to the Chinese standoff is reflected in the preparation of the 2024 budget of the US Navy, which only provides a budget of $187 million for the development of the DDG(x) program to enter production following Arleigh Burke Flight III destroyers in the middle of the next decade.
+This refusal to respond to the Chinese standoff is reflected in the preparation of the US Navy's 2024 budget, which only provides a budget of $187 million for the development of the DDG(x) program to enter production instead.
+Arliegh Burke Flight III destroyers in the middle of the next decade.

 The rest of this article is reserved for subscribers -